-Ashely Northcutt and Aidalicia Swertfeger are staff members for Wilderness Volunteers with many projects led between them.
+Ashely Northcutt (staff member) and Don Meaders (board member) have been with Wilderness Volunteers for a long time and have a combined experience of 36+ years leading.
 Like the other WV projects, we'll conduct 4 days of service work and a free day with leadership topics covered around the work project and basecamp.
 Participants will learn about planning and cooking for groups, working with the agencies, managing risks and teaching Leave No Trace.

 Once you have successfully completed this leadership course, you will be eligible to co-lead WV projects around the country.
 After you've led your first trip, you'll also be eligible to receive your registration fee for this trip back.
 Volunteer leaders do not pay trip fees on trips they are leading and receive modest reimbursement for travel to the projects they staff.
 Another perk leaders enjoy is being able to sign up for projects that still have openings 60 days out at a significant discount.

 This project is rated as a strenuous project.